 - 1. That the Clerk draft a Distancing Procedure designed to protect staff from unwelcome, persistent communications from both Councillors and members of the public. - 2.
-That in the interim Councillor Hughes be the point of contact for Councillor Sinclair, until such time ongoing issues can be resolved.
+That Councillor Hughes be the point of contact for Councillor Sinclair, until such time ongoing issues can be resolved.